civican/legisinfo/44-1/bills/C-290/bill_text.md

 an offence punishable on summary conviction and liable to a fine of not more than $100,000 or to im­prisonment for a term of not more than six months, or to both that fine and that imprisonment.

-### Section 38
+### Section 37

 The Act is amended by adding the following after section 44.1:

 ### Section 44.2

-The Commissioner and every person acting on behalf of or under the direction of the Commissioner may disclose the identity of a person making a disclosure **and of** a witness, with the consent of that person.
+The Commissioner and every person acting on behalf of or under the direction of the Commissioner may disclose the identity of a person making a disclosure and of a witness, with the consent of that person.

 ### Section 44.3

 Subject to the provisions of this Act and any other Act of Parliament, the Commissioner may disclose to a chief executive or the Tribunal any information obtained in the course of an investigation if, in the Commissioner's opinion, the public interest in making the disclosure clearly outweighs the potential harm from the disclosure.

-### Section 39
+### Section 38

   **(1)** The portion of subsection 49(1) of the Act before paragraph (a) is replaced by the following: